How are incidents reported to the Office of Student Conduct?

 What is the difference between an informal resolution and a formal hearing resolution?

 An informal resolution occurs when the student or student organization takes responsibility for the alleged violations and agrees to the sanctions proposed by the conduct officer.
-A formal hearing resolution occurs when the student or student organization disputes the alleged charges and/or proposed sanctions and wants to have the alleged violations decided by three panel members consisting of two students and one faculty/staff member.
+A formal resolution (investigation and hearing) occurs when the student or student organization disputes the alleged violations and/or proposed sanctions and wants to have the alleged violations decided by a hearing panel.

 I received a parental notification.
 What does that mean?